antarctica/magic-projects-portfolio/README.md

 ### DigitalOcean App Platform (Deployment)

-Commits made against the master branch will be mirrored to the [GitLab.com mirror repository](#gitlab-mirror-repository).
+Commits made against the `main` branch will be mirrored to the [GitLab.com mirror repository](#gitlab-mirror-repository).
 This includes the [`requirements.txt`](/provisioning/do-app-platform/requirements.txt) file used to specify which version of the application [Application Python Package](#python-package) is installed.
 This file should be updated as part of each